Need a little help?Topics

 - For homes that complete on or before 31 March 2019 the maximum home value is £200,000

 There are a number of other criteria to consider with regards to the Help to Buy scheme.
 Find out more directly from the Scottish Government.

-Golden Share are homes which are an approved affordable housing tenure.
-The properties are sold at 80% of Open Market Value (OMV) making them affordable to those who could not normally afford to purchase a similar home of its size in that local area.
-The sales process is similar to a standard house sale and the purchaser own 100% of the property.
-Purchasers must demonstrate that they are eligible and provide the necessary evidence– see ‘a buyer guide to Golden Share’.
+Golden Share homes are an approved affordable housing tenure within the Council’s Affordable Housing Policy.
+The properties are sold at 80% of Open Market Value (OMV) making them affordable to those who could not afford to purchase a similar home of its size in that area.
+Purchasers must demonstrate that they are eligible and provide the necessary evidence to The City of Edinburgh Council to fund a golden share home.
+For example, evidence of a local connection or an inability to finance the purchase of the full market value of the property.
+Check out our buyer guide to Golden Share homes.

 The following developments have Golden Share properties available – please contact the sales advisors at the development for more information: